 I have known about the food waste issues our society faces for several years now, having seen a plethora of rubbish bins owned by supermarkets, restaurants, bakeries and even households full of edible food.
 This is something that shocks me deeply, as having studied environmental science at university I am well aware of the amount of effort, energy and resources it takes to get food to your plate (food miles).
 Furthermore, majority of this food that is wasted is still perfectly edible, yet so many people are struggling to make ends meet or going hungry.
-I learned that this food was wasted due to a number of reasons, one of which was over-planning and having surplus with no means of distribution.
+This food was wasted due to a number of reasons, one of which was over-planning and having surplus with no means of distribution.
 I won’t get too much in to the food waste issue as I have blogged about it before.

 How does the fridge work?

 Members of the public and local businesses can donate any surplus food they may have.
 Most food rescue initiatives in Auckland require large amounts of food, the community fridge is great for anyone who has only a small amount of food to donate.
 Anyone can help themselves to the food in the fridge.
 Take what you need, leave what you don’t.
 Twice daily volunteers check and clean the fridge, which is probably more often than your fridge at home!
 Any food that is not safe to eat will be composted on site in the Hungry Bin worm farm provided by Auckland Council.
 A full food safety plan has been developed specially for the fridge, as well as an induction manual for the volunteers.
 The fridge is located on the corner of Mayoral Drive and Wellesley Street West, at the Griffiths Gardens.
 The fridge will be open 24/7 until the 23rd of December 2016.